KalvenDebig/kalven-pet-clinic/README.md

     * Swagger RESTful API Documentation Specification
 * With Swagger 2.0, the Swagger RESTful API Documentation Specification Became Known as:
     * OpenAPI Specification

+## Content Negotiating View Resolver

+* Used by Spring MVC to determine view handler to use
+* Auto Configured by Spring Boot
+* The Content Negotiating View Resolver will determine the view to use to render the data of the model to the client

+## Content Type

+* View to use is determined by Content Type in Http Header
+    * application/json, application/xml, text/html
+* If view for requested Content Type is not found.
+HTTP Status 406 Not Acceptable is returned

+## Spring REST Docs

+* A tool for generating API documentation
+* Spring REST Docs hooks into controller tests to generate documentation snippets
+* The snippets are then assembled into final documentation via Asciidoctor
+* Test Clients supported:
+    * Spring MVC Test
+    * WebTestClient(Webflux)
+    * REST Assured

+## Test Framework Supported

+* Spring REST Docs supports the following testing frameworks:
+    * JUnit 5
+    * JUnit 4
+    * Spock
+    * Test NG(additional configuration required)

+## Default Snippets

+* curl-request
+* http-request
+* http-response
+* httpie - request
+* request-body
+* response-body

+## What is JMS

+* Java Messaging Service
+* JMS is a Java Api which allows a Java Application to send a message to another application
+    * Generally the other application is a Java application - but not always
+* JMS is a standard Java API which requires an underlying implementation to be provided
+    * Much like JPA - where JPA is the API standard, and Hibernate is the implementation
+* JMS is highly scalable and allows you to loosely couple applications using asynchronous messaging

+## Why Use JMS over REST?

+* JMS is a true messaging service
+* Asynchronous - send and forget
+* Greater through put - the HTTP protocol is slow comparatively
+    * JMS protocols are VERY performant
+* Flexibility in messaging delivery - Deliver to one or many consumers
+* Security - JMS has a very robust security
+* Reliability - Can guarantee message delivery

+## Types of Messaging

+* Point to Point
+    * Message is queued and delivered to one consumer
+    * Can have multiple consumers - but message will be delivered only ONCE
+    * Consumers connnect to a queue
+* Publish/Subscribe
+    * Message is delivered to one or more subscribers
+    * Subscribers will subscribe to a topic, then recive a copy of all messages sent to the topic

+## Key Terms

+* JMS Provider - JMS Implementation
+* JMS Client - Application which sends to receives messages from the JMS provider
+* JMS Producer or Publisher - JMS Client which sends messages
+* JMS Consumer or Subscriber - JMS Client which receives messages
+* JMS Message - the entity of data sent
+* JMS Queue - Queue for point to point messages
+* JMS Topic - Similar to a queue - but for publish and subscribe

+## JMS Message

+* A JMS Message contains three parts:
+    * Header - contains meta data about the message
+    * Properties - Message properties are in 3 sections
+        * Application - From Java Application sending message
+        * Provider - Used by the JMS provider and are implementation specific
+        * Standard Properties - Defined by the JMS API - Might not be supported by the provider
+    * Payload - the message itself

+## JMS Header Properties

+* JMSCorrelationID - String value, typically a UUID.
+Set by application, often used to trace a message through multiple consumers.
+* JMSExpires - Long - zeros, does not expire.
+Else, time when message will expire and be removed from the queue
+* JMSMessageID - String value, typically set by the JMS Provider
+* JMSPriority - Integer - Priority of the message
+* JMSTimestamp - Long - Time message was sent

+* JMSType - String - The type of the message
+* JMSReplyTo - Queue or topic which sender is expecting replies
+* JMSRedelivery - Boolean - Has message been re-delivered?
+* JMSDeliveryMode - Integer, set by JMS Provider for delivery mode
+    * Persistent(Default) - JMS Provider should make best effor to deliver message
+    * Non-Persistent - Occasional message lost is acceptable

+* JSMXUserId - (String) User Id sending message.
+Set by JMS Provider
+* JMSXAppId - (String) Id of the application sending the message.
+Set by JMS Provider.
+* JMSDeliveryCount - (int) Number of delivery attempts.
+Set by JMS Provider
+* JMSXGroupID - (String) The message group which the message is part of.
+Set by Client
+* JMSXGroupSeq - (int) Sequence number of message in group.
+Set by Client
+* JMSXProducerTDIX - (String) Transaction id when message was produced.
+Set by JMS Producer.

+* JSMXConsumerTXID - (String) Transaction id when the message was consumed.
+Set by JMS Provider
+* JMSXRcvTimestamp - (Long) Timestamp when message delivered to customer.
+Set by JMS Provider
+* JMSXState - (Int) State of the JMS Message.
+Set by JMS Provider.

+## JMS Custom Properties

+* The JMS Client can set custom properties on messages
+* Properties are set as key/value pairs (String, value)
+* Values must be one of:
+    * String, boolean, byte, double, float, int, short, long or Object

+## JMS Provider Properties

+* The JMS Client can also set JMS Provider Specific properties
+* These properties are set as JMS_(<provider name>)
+* JMS Provider specific properties allow the client to utilize features specific to the JMS Provider
+* Refer to documentation of your selected JMS Provider for details

+## JMS Message Types

+* Message - Just a message, no payload, oftern used to notify about events.
+* BytesMessage - Payload is an array of bytes
+* TextMessage - Message is stored as a string (Often JSON or XML)
+* StreamMessage - sequence of Java primitives
+* MapMessage - message is name value pairs
+* ObjectMessage - message is a serialized Java object